skyway/skyway-recorder-sdk/README.md

 # skyway-recording-sdk

-skyway-recording-sdk provides audio recording API that enables you to record your calls and automatically uploading recording files to Google Cloud Storage (GCS).
+`skyway-recording-sdk` provides audio recording API.
+The recorded files will be uploaded to Google Cloud Storage(GCS).

 ## Enable recording feature on SkyWay Dashboard